|Level of Study||PG Certificate|

 |Course Duration||Six Months Full Time / Part Time (Evening & Weekend Classes)|

-This course is specifically designed for those working in, or seeking to work in, any Private or Government organisation susceptible to fraud and needing a mechanism to prevent it and/or investigate it.
+This course is specifically designed for those working in, or seeking to work in a career in law enforcement with national and international organisations.

 What you will study

 This course aims to develop an advanced understanding of investigation and intelligence, as well as a sound theoretical and practical understanding of the contextual, ethical and justice issues related to law enforcement.

 It will equip you with the knowledge and skills needed to become a leader in the field of law enforcement and to drive continual improvement in law enforcement policy and practice in your jurisdiction.